With high temperatures in the 90s expected next week in Southern California, I feel it is important to share this information with you again.

 Before the mid-1990s, infants traveling in automobiles were usually strapped into car seats located in the front passenger seat.
 While no number of infant deaths is acceptable, infant mortalities during that time were relatively low.
 Only about 10 children per year died from being left in hot cars in that era.

 Airbags were introduced in the early 1990s.
 Their violent impact made it unsafe for babies’ car seats to be located in the front seat (63 children died from front seat airbag impacts in 1993 alone).
-At about the same time, researchers learned that infants’ car seats which faced to the rear were safer.
+At about the same time, researchers learned that infants’ car seats that faced to the rear were safer.
 Since then, infants have been traveling almost exclusively in the rear seat.

 A baby in the backseat might as well be invisible

 Out of sight, out of mind = tragedy.
 When children began traveling out of their parents’ field of view, those parents began to forget that they were not alone.
 When this forgetfulness converges with elevated temperatures, the results become tragic.
-Over the last couple of decades, infant deaths caused by being left alone in overheated car have increased to a yearly average of 37.
+Over the last couple of decades, infant deaths caused by being left alone in overheated cars have increased to a yearly average of 37.

 87% of children who die in hot cars are three years old or younger